 Motorcycles and Motorbikes

-Only those students eligible to purchase a parking permit for a vehicle may purchase a motorcycle parking permit.
-The permit allows parking in the Main lots, Jake Nevin Field house lot (along the iron fence), and the Law School lots.
+Only those students eligible to purchase a parking permit for a vehicle may register a motorcycle instead.
+The motorcycle will be registered for their assigned permitted lot.
+Parking a motorcycle in another lot is permissible, so long as, it is not using a parking space and is not in violation, such as a Fire Zone, blocking a dumpster or sidewalks.
 No motorcycle or motorbike may be parked inside a building.
 Violations will result in towing at the owner’s expense, in addition to a fine.
-Additionally, miniature electric or gas powered motorcycles are not permitted on the campus.
-Call Public Safety for additional information.
+Miniature electric or gas-powered motorcycles are not permitted on the campus.
+Please contact the Parking Office for additional information.

 Citations and Appeals

 Villanova University Parking Lots are private.
 Use of the Parking Lots, permitted or not permitted, subjects you to the Parking Regulations and the enforcement of those regulations.
 Enforcement can include any of the following: citations, escalations fees, damages, immobilization, towing, revoking parking privileges, and/or reported to the Dean of Students.
 Please review the Violations and Penalties page for more details.